HectorGitt/Trivia-API-Development-and-Documentation-project/backend/README.md

 `GET '/questions?page=<int:page_number>'`

-- Fetches a dictionary of questions on a per page basis
+- Fetches an object containing `questions` on a per page basis
 - Request Arguments: `page:int`
-- Returns: An object that contains the questions, categories and the object of the current category.
+- Returns: An object that contains the `questions`, `categories` and the object of the `current category`.
 - Example Response:

 ```json